 The underwriter and its affiliates have performed investment banking and advisory services for us from time to time for which they have received customary fees and expenses.
 The underwriter and its affiliates may, from time to time, engage in transactions with and perform services for us in the ordinary course of their business.
 During 2005, we received lease and related payments of approximately \$2.2 million from affiliates of Morgan Stanley & Co.
 Incorporated for the lease of space at our properties.
 Additionally, Morgan Stanley's affiliates were the initial lenders to us under our mortgages of Times Square Tower and 280 Park Avenue.
 As of December 31, 2005, the aggregate outstanding indebtedness owed to Morgan Stanley's affiliates under these mortgages was \$731.1 million.
-During 2005, we paid a total of approximately \$28.3 million in interest and other fees to Morgan Stanley's affiliates under these mortgages, although it is possible that they transferred some or all of their initial interests through securitization transactions or otherwise without our knowledge.
+During 2005, we paid a total of approximately \$28.3 million in interest and other fees to Morgan Stanley's affiliates under these mortgages.
+For purposes of calculating the foregoing amounts, we have assumed that Morgan Stanley's affiliates retained all of their initial interests in these mortgages, although it is possible that they transferred some or all of their initial interests through securitization transactions or otherwise without our knowledge.
 In addition, from time to time the Company engages affiliates of Morgan Stanley for financial advisory and other services.
 Since January 1, 2005, the Company has incurred an aggregate of approximately \$200,000 in fees for these services.
 Based on a Schedule 13G filed with the SEC on February 15, 2006, Morgan Stanley, the parent entity of Morgan Stanley & Co.
 Incorporated, is the beneficial owner of more than 5% of our common stock.
 Information regarding the identity of Morgan Stanley's affiliates is based solely on the list of subsidiaries filed by Morgan Stanley as an exhibit to its Annual Report on Form 10-K filed with the SEC on February 15, 2006.